psycopg/psycopg/docs/basic/params.rst

 available most of the times but not always.
 Usually the binary format is more efficient to use.

-Psycopg can support both the formats for each data type.
+Psycopg can support both formats for each data type.
 Whenever a value is passed to a query using the normal ``%s`` placeholder, the best format available is chosen (often, but not always, the binary format is picked as the best choice).